Newspaper Page Text

 and former quarterback for the

-Purple, Charles Scruggs, 550 John
+Purple, Charles Scruggs.
+550 John

-son avenue. to strike a hold bandit,
+son avenue to strike a bold bandit,

 Thursday night is not known, and